MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 <!-- ====================================================================== -->
 ## Geolocation

+While you browse the web, websites may request your device’s location from Microsoft Edge.
+Data about your device’s location can be either precise or imprecise.
+For example, precise location is requested to provide driving direction to/from your specific location.
+Imprecise location may be requested to provide search results, news, and weather relevant to your general location.

-Microsoft Edge supports the [Geolocation API](https://w3.org/TR/geolocation-api), which allows websites to access your location information with your permission.
-Websites may ask for your location, for example, when trying to find the closest coffee shop near you.
-Microsoft Edge always asks for your permission before granting websites access to your location.
-To manage the permission or to always block sites from accessing your location, navigate to `edge://settings/content/location`.
+Microsoft Edge supports the [Geolocation API](https://w3.org/TR/geolocation-api), which allows websites to access your precise location with your permission.
+Microsoft Edge always asks for your permission before granting websites access to your precise location.
+To manage the site-specific permissions or to always block sites from accessing your precise location, navigate to `edge://settings/content/location`.

-On the right side of the address bar, Microsoft Edge indicates when your location is or is not being shared.
+Microsoft Edge indicates when your precise location is being shared on the right side of the address bar.

 :::image type="complex" source="./media/geolocation2.png" alt-text="Location" lightbox="./media/geolocation2.png":::
    Location
 :::image-end:::

-If you allow sharing of your location with a site, Microsoft Edge sends local network information to the Microsoft location service.
-Information includes your IP address and nearby Wi-Fi access points.
-The Microsoft service uses this information to estimate your geolocation coordinates.
-The geolocation estimate is shared with the site with which you agreed to share your location.
+If you allow sharing of your precise location with a site, Microsoft Edge sends local network information to the Microsoft location service.
+This information includes your IP address and nearby Wi-Fi access points.
+The Microsoft location service uses this information to estimate your geolocation coordinates.
+The geolocation estimate is shared with the site with which you agreed to share your precise location.

-You can allow Microsoft Edge to provide the requesting site with a more precise location on Windows 10 and later.
+You can allow Microsoft Edge to provide the requesting site with a precise location on Windows 10 and Windows 11.
 Open **Settings** > **Privacy** > **Location** and turn on the **Allow access to location on this device** and **Allow apps to access your location** settings.

- If you turn off the **Allow access to location on this device** and **Allow apps to access your location** settings, Microsoft Edge provides an approximate location to the requesting site.
-The information is only shared with a requesting site if you previously allowed sharing of your location.
+ If you turn off the **Allow access to location on this device** and **Allow apps to access your location** settings, some sites can use information such as your IP address to determine your device’s imprecise location.
 For more information about Windows location settings, navigate to [Windows location service and privacy](https://support.microsoft.com/help/4468240).

-Microsoft Edge generates a new random ID when making requests to the location service.
-Microsoft Edge location service does not store your geolocation coordinates.
+Microsoft Edge does not store your geolocation coordinates.
+When making requests to the Microsoft location service, Microsoft Edge generates a new random ID for each request.

-**InPrivate** browsing uses the location permission setting of the profile from which the **InPrivate** session was launched. **Guest** mode always asks you for permission before granting the site your location.
+**InPrivate** browsing uses the precise location permission setting of the profile from which the **InPrivate** session was launched. **Guest** mode always asks you for permission before granting the site your precise location.

 <!-- ====================================================================== -->